puppetlabs/puppet-specifications/language/expressions.md

 * Performs a concatenate/merge if the LHS is an Array or Hash
 * Adds LHS and RHS numerically otherwise
-  * LHS and RHS are converted from String to Numeric
+  * LHS and RHS are converted from String to Numeric (see [the section on Numeric Conversions][1] in Conversions and Promotions)
   * Operation fails if LHS or RHS are not numeric or conversion failed
 * Is not cumulative for non numeric/string operands ( `[1,2,3] + 3` is not the same as `3 + [1,2,3]`,
   and `[1,2,3] + [4,5,6]` is not the same as `[4,5,6] + [1,2,3]` )